 - The level of ability you have already shown in the subject over the previous two years is very significant.
 You should discuss this with our subject teachers.

 - You may be considering plans for Higher Education.
 There may be required subjects at A Level or even GCSE for such courses.
-You are advised to check in university prospectuses, which can be found via the UCAS (The Universities and Colleges Admissions Service) website: www.ucas.com.
+You are advised to check in university prospectuses, which can be found via the UCAS (The Universities and Colleges Admissions Service) website.
 For example, Medical Schools require at least an AS Level in Chemistry.
-Current Dame Alice Owen’s students can also browse university information in the Careers Library, suited in the SALC (Self Access Learning Centre) or on our Life VLE (Virtual Learning Environment).
+Current Dame Alice Owen’s students can also browse university information in the Careers Library, situated in the SALC (Self Access Learning Centre).

 - You may feel uncertain about career plans and it is, therefore, advisable to plan subject combinations which keep as many opportunities open as possible.